Chapter 1: This Venerable One is Dead

 “I’d never what?”
 Mo Ran laughed softly.
 “Why don’t you tell me why I wouldn’t?”

-Xue Meng’s voice trembled, “But he was your… He was your Shizun after all… How could you have done it?!”
+Xue Meng’s voice trembled.
+“But he was your… He was your Shizun after all… How could you do it?!”

 He raised his head, looking up at Mo Ran, who sat high above on the dragon throne.
-There was Fuxi in the heavens, Yanluo in the underworld, and Mo Weiyu in the mortal realm.
-But as far as Xue Meng was concerned, even if Mo Ran became the emperor of the mortal realm, he still shouldn’t have become like this.
+There was Fuxi in the heavens, Yanluo in the underworld, and Mo Weiyu in the mortal world.
+But as far as Xue Meng was concerned, even if Mo Ran became the emperor of the mortal world, he still shouldn’t have become like this.

 Xue Meng’s entire body shook, tears of hatred rolling down his face.
 “Mo Weiyu, are you still human?
 He used to…”